Rule No. 3 summary:

 If we disappeared tomorrow, what would our best customers truly missâand what would they replace us with?

-Gather your leadership team and have each person write down the top 3 reasons customers choose you over the competition.
-Then, compare notes.
+Compare notes.
 If the answers are vague, inconsistent, or uninspiring, itâs time to redefine and strengthen your differentiatorsâbefore your customers redefine them for you.

 Where are we competing by defaultârather than by design?